getreu/tp-note/docs/source/tpnote--manpage.md

 (or '`/`' if none exists).
 The option '`--export-link-rewriting`' decides how local links in the Tp-Note document are converted when the HTML is generated.
 If its value is '`short`', then relative local links are converted to absolute links.
-The base of the resulting links is again the directory where the `.tpnote.toml` file resides (or `/` if none exists).
-Consider the following
+The base of the resulting links is always the directory where the `.tpnote.toml` file resides (or `/` if none exists).
+Consider the following '`--export-link-rewriting=short`' example:
-example:

 * The Tp-Note file '`/my/docs/car/bill.md`' contains
 * the absolute link '`/car/scan.jpg`',